chitram1/ecber/README.md

 0	3.419	6008BECNR	positive	State start
 ```

-- The observation ID is the name of the file with the encodings -- in the above case, the observation id is 6008BECNR. - The Start..s. stands for the starting time, and Stop..s. stands for the stopping time, both of which are in seconds. - The Duration..s. is the duration of seconds between the start and stop time.
-- Behavioral.category and Behavior will be one of the event code states.
-- Behavior.type indicates whether or not it is a point or state event.

 All of the functions for calculating entropy, reliability, and kappa values take in excel files as formatted above.

 Calculating Entropy Rate
 ------------------

-The function `ber_analyze_file` calculates the entropy rate from an input excel file which has gone through the file conversion function described in the previous section.
-For additional in-depth detail about the parameters and output of this function, please refer to ccber's SDD folder and their README file.
+The function `ber_analyze_file` calculates the entropy rate from an input Excel file that either (1) has gone through the file conversion function described in the previous section or (2) is exported by Noldus Observer.
+For additional in-depth detail about the parameters and output of this function, please refer to **ccber's** SDD folder and their README file.

 - `f_loc` file location
 - `plot_all` logical: Plot the data to observe the sequence of behaviors